Third suspect arrested in connection with Fort Smith armed robbery

 FORT SMITH -- A third man was arrested Wednesday in connection with an armed robbery.

-Leon Russell, 33, was booked at the Sebastian County Jail on counts of aggravated robbery, theft from a building and theft by receiving.
-He is being held on a $100,000 cash bond.
+Leon Russell, 33, of Fort Smith was booked at the Sebastian County Jail on counts of aggravated robbery, theft from a building and theft by receiving.
+He was being held Thursday on a $100,000 cash bond.

 A robbery at gunpoint took place Feb.
 11 at the Jenny Lind One Stop, according to a news release from Aric Mitchell, a Police Department spokesman.